 Austin and Susan Dickinson’s eldest child was born on June 19, 1861.
 Emily Dickinson had a close and playful relationship with the child named Edward (“Ned”) after his grandfather, and the two shared a pleasure in witty wordplay.
 “Ned tells that the Clock purrs and the Kitten ticks.
 He inherits his Uncle Emily’s ardor for the lie,” Dickinson crowed in a letter when Ned was not yet five.
 Claiming to prefer his pipe and Emerson to church when he grew up, it’s clear that aunt and nephew had much in common; he would later become an assistant librarian at Amherst College.
-Sadly, Ned suffered from a host of health issues including epilepsy, and died of angina in May 1898 when he was just 36 years old.
+Sadly, Ned suffered from a host of health issues including epilepsy and died young.

 Emily Dickinson to Elizabeth Holland (L315), early March 1866, in The Letters of Emily Dickinson, ed.
 Thomas H. Johnson (Cambridge, MA: Belknap Press of Harvard University Press, 1958), 2:449.